The BEST Vegan Feta Cheese

 Step 2: Blend the vegan feta mix.

-Next, you’ll blend the tofu, melted REFINED coconut oil, and several other flavorful ingredients to achieve that perfect feta flava:
+Next, you’ll blend the tofu, melted REFINED coconut oil, and the rest of the simple ingredients.

 Two side by side overhead photos of a container lined with plastic wrap: before and after filling it with vegan tofu feta cheese mix.